 There are old Markham and new Markham, with a cultural mix, parks, and heritage sites.

 The part of Markham where our house sit was located made for a pleasant stay.
 It was quiet, and the homes were well-maintained and, in many cases, beautifully landscaped.
 We took the opportunity to visit the Unionville Band Stand and were treated to a free Blues Brothers tribute.
 The bandstand was packed with enthusiastic listeners, all there for a good time.

 We also took the time to check out Markham Heritage Estates, Canada’s first heritage subdivision, a uniquely designed 42-lot subdivision owned by the City of Markham.

 It was initiated to offer an incentive for the relocation of heritage buildings that might otherwise be slated for demolition.
 Lots are sold below market value to entice owners to relocate and restore their heritage homes.
-Thus, in turn, heritage properties can be saved and restored instead of being destroyed.
+Thus, in turn, heritage properties can be saved and restored instead of destroyed.

 We arrived promptly for our meeting with our host in Markham.
-We really enjoyed meeting and getting to know a little about him and the house sit.
+We really enjoyed meeting him and getting to know a little about him and the house sit.
 As with our hosts in Seaforth, Jeff continued to set the bar high.
-He turned out to be quite a conversationalist with a good grasp of the history of the area he lives in and delighted in taking us for a drive around the area, including the Markham Heritage Estates.
+He turned out to be quite a conversationalist with a good grasp of the history of the area he lives in, and he delighted in taking us for a drive around the area, including the Markham Heritage Estates.

 He immediately made us feel quite at home; we were comfortable and were provided with everything we needed to make our week-long stay enjoyable, including the use of a hot tub in his small but quaint backyard.